PhoenixTales/phoenix-docs/appendix/behind-the-scenes/logo-creation.md

 ![1000050023](https://github.com/user-attachments/assets/2f1c7c84-3f4b-426c-a12a-b12fcf4984f5)

-A more or less conscious inspiration for this may have been the sign from Prince of Persia: Warrior Within (another example for a very cool logo associated with a game), which is inspired by the Cuneiform - the oldest known writing system as used in Mesopotamia).
-There it was also blood running through the sign, but filling it completely, before the colours would be inverted to leave the sign to be an empty black:
+A more or less conscious inspiration for this may have been the sign from Prince of Persia: Warrior Within (another example for a very cool logo associated with a game), which is inspired by the Cuneiform - the oldest known writing system as used in Mesopotamia.

 ![1000050024](https://github.com/user-attachments/assets/9d9eb2c9-0ec4-4255-adad-57f321d27b42)

+In the Prince of Persia sign there was also blood running through the it, but filling it completely, before the colours would be inverted to leave the sign to be an empty black, as seen above.

-But since I wanted to combine these three letters somehow, it evolved into this:
+Since I wanted to combine all three letters somehow, it evolved into this:

 ![1000050025](https://github.com/user-attachments/assets/64a52627-e2f8-416d-a0dd-439d429d5ba5)

-The sign evolved over years.
-At first the lines that the blood runs through and that are running through the middle of the letters were just connected by crossing in the middle of the "X" (where Y and N connect).
-By trying to improve this shape I got the idea to let them run around a central elevated form instead, which exists in both a simple stone version and in the green gem stone version above.
-A little detail that I think improved the sign a lot.

 * N and Y form the X.
 * The Y at the same time serves as a metaphor for the sceptre of varant, that plays an important role in the story.
 * Blood flows into the Y, open upwards, symbolism of sacrifice, like a sacrificial bowl (in this context blootearth clan, persecution of heretics, dark forms of magic, blood ore, war and all these important story related things) but if seen as an upward motion it can also be compared to a bud, in form of the triangle turned upside down, which is a symbol of the revolution and uprising.
 In this context I had made another version of the logo where instead of the blood running down, a flame is rising up from within the "Y"; and only now when thinking about it, I imagine that we could nicely combine these two approaches in an animation, where at first the blood is running downwards through the sign and then transforms into fire rising up -> the revolution (liberation from outside) and the phoenix (liberation from within) are nourished by suffering and blood).

 ToDo: Add image/gif of this.

+Many details were changed over the years.
+At first the black lines that the blood runs through and that are running through the middle of the letters were just connected by crossing in the middle of the "X" (where Y and N connect).
+By trying to improve this shape I got the idea to let them run around a central elevated form instead, which exists in both a simple stone version and in the green gem stone version above.
+A little detail that I think improved the sign a lot.

 While at first it served primarily as a logo for the project and its working title "Nyx", over time the meaning became more and more profound and with more associations with older original ideas.